raspy135/Qun-mk2/README.md

 **In relative run mode,  you need to specify tune for all steps, even for untriggered steps to tell the second/third pattern the transposing.**

-the second/third pattern's scale will be ignored, and primary pattern's scale quantize will be applied.
+The second/third pattern's scale will be ignored, and primary pattern's scale quantize will be applied.

-## PLY: Granular
+## PLY:Granular

+_Several videos of the Granular Engine are available: a [tutorial](https://www.youtube.com/watch?v=wEkmEXk_wRk), an [overview](https://www.youtube.com/watch?v=VE9lq5rr_YE) using the legacy Qun mk1 pocket synthesizer, a [brief demo](https://www.youtube.com/watch?v=BPVdobysstY), and a [wavetable-mimicing demo](https://www.youtube.com/watch?v=ssNfJuYejUM)._

 ![granular](./manual_images/granular.png)

 ### Overview